Aoctopuss/Valor/README.md

 **Valor is a free, open source password manager where you control your own data.**

 Most password managers make you trust a company with your passwords.
-Valor works differently — everything gets encrypted on your device before it goes anywhere near a server.
-That means even if someone broke into the database, they would get nothing useful.
+Valor works differently — everything gets encrypted on your device before it ever reaches a server.
+Even if someone broke into the database, they would get nothing useful.

 ## What it does

 - Save, view, edit and delete passwords in your vault
-- Encrypts everything with AES-256 before it hits the database
+- Everything is encrypted with AES-256 before it hits the database
 - Simple, mobile-friendly interface built with Tailwind CSS
 - Self-hostable — run it on your own server and your data stays yours